-- Taxi company provided taxi driver with a driver’s manual;
+- The taxi company provided a taxi driver with a driver’s manual.

-- Taxi company provided training to the taxi driver;
+- The taxi company provided training to the taxi driver.

-- Taxi company limited how many hours taxi driver could driver;
+- Taxi company limited how many hours a taxi driver could driver.

-- Taxi company provided radio for exclusive use of taxi driver;
+- The taxi company provided radio for the exclusive use of taxi drivers.

-- Taxi company owned the vehicle involved in the crash;
+- The taxi company owned the vehicle involved in the crash.

-- Taxi company paid for maintenance on vehicle involved in crash;
+- The taxi company paid for maintenance on the vehicle involved in the crash.

-- Taxi company required taxi driver to accept dispatch calls.
+- The taxi company required a taxi driver to accept dispatch calls.

 If you have been injured in an Atlanta taxi accident, call Ponton Law immediately at 404-418-8507.
-We have handled lots of these claims, including through trial, and have a wealth of understanding in how to work up these claims and maximize recoveries.
+We have handled lots of these claims, including through trial, and have a wealth of understanding as Atlanta car accident attorneys on how to work up these claims and maximize recoveries.